ENTERTAINMENT LAW INSTITUTE (ELI)

 Our signature event, now celebrating its 31st year.

 The Entertainment Law Institute is an annual continuing legal education course produced by TexasBarCLE and co-sponsored by the State Bar of Texas Entertainment and Sports Law Section.
-Directed by Chris Castle, the ELI provides an outstanding faculty of highly-regarded practitioners and industry insiders to keep entertainment lawyers up to date on the latest emerging trends, issues and breaking developments in music, film, and digital media.
+Co-directed by Chris Castle and Amy E. Mitchell, the ELI provides an outstanding faculty of highly-regarded practitioners and industry insiders to keep entertainment lawyers up to date on the latest emerging trends, issues and breaking developments in music, film, games, and digital media.

 Cost $495* (see brochure for discounts)